LispEngineer/EthernetRepeater/README.md

   * FIFO for putting notifications of fully received packets into
   * RAM buffer for putting full packet data into (including preamble/SFD for now)
   * "Bogus" test implementation of receiver to exercise RAM, FIFO
+  * In-Band metadata connected
+    * Tested at 10/100 Full/Half and 1000 Full
+      * (PHY will not autonegotiate a 1000 Half link)
+    * Shows 1000 speed when no connection (Reg20, bits 6:4)

 * Manual management interface
   * Store the register # from the switches SW4-0 (Key 0)